What exactly is a “green” Christmas?

 Why not vegan?

 If you have a vegan or vegetarian family member on your Christmas Eve or day, you should have something for them to eat.
 Even if you don’t, why not give veganism a try?
 The easiest substitutions are those with eggs, milk and butter: you can use corn-starch or chia seeds and plant-based milk – such as soy, almond, oats or rice.
-Try out these 3 vegan Christmas recipes.
+Try out these nine vegan Christmas recipes.